CosmicMind/domainjs/README.md

 user.registerAccount() // ... account registration process and event is published
 ```

-# What's Next
+## What's Next

 Additional documentation and examples will follow shortly.
 If you have any examples or use cases that
-you are interested in exploring if DomainJS can help, please create a discussion.
+you are interested in exploring, please create a discussion.

 Thank you!